 Noah leading the charge back down the mountain!

 We were amongst the lucky one to leave that mountain and head back home.
-Many left that mountain and never made it home.
+Many left that mountain to fight in a world war and never made it home.

 Our trial is nearly over!
 We will conquer Curahee!

 “3 miles up, 3 miles down” – We had conquered Currahee Mountain.
 Along the way, the mountain gave us stories of sacrifice, taught us life lessons, and made an impact on us that goes much deeper than sore muscles and aching joints.
 God willing, we’ll all return here next Memorial Day.
 May we never forget!

 Toccoa Falls, Toccoa, Georgia